 If getting an EB-1 for managers on H-1B is too difficult, you may want to consider some other options for obtaining a green card.

-The EB-2 could be an option for you if you either have an advanced degree or could be considered exceptional in your abilities within your field.
+The EB-2 could be an option for you if you either have an advanced degree or are considered exceptional in your abilities within your field.

 Instead of that, you can always apply for the EB-3.
 This category is available to anyone with a full-time job in the U.S. However, keep in mind that the wait time for the priority dates in this category is very long.
 Speak with your immigration attorney to learn which option best suits your case.